 Flexible Implementation Plan for the STP and LWS Programs

 All STP and LWS science targets recommended by the 2013 Decadal Survey have compelling science objectives designed to explore and advance understanding of the fundamental physical processes in space and develop our understanding of the coupled sun–heliosphere–Earth system.
-The nominal priority queue for the three STP and one LWS science targets, as recommended by the 2013 Decadal Survey, is discussed below.
+The science targets for the three STP and one LWS science targets, as recommended by the 2013 Decadal Survey, are discussed below.
 The unprecedented fiscal constraints in the foreseeable future require a measured and flexible approach to the implementation of the recommendations in this Decadal Survey.
 Before implementing each STP or LWS science target i.e., before releasing an Announcement of Opportunity (AO), NASA HPD and the Heliophysics Community (e.g. via the HPS, the MOWGs etc.) should consider whether the rationale used by the Decadal Survey to prioritize the ordering remains in effect.
 A judgment is also needed on the size of the cost cap for each science investigation.
 Every time we can address the critical science in the investigation within a lower cost cap, we should take advantage of that opportunity.
 Viewing the STP and LWS mission lines by the nominal cost cap values of $500M and $1B respectively will force us into a highly unfavorable implementation plan.

 Ordering Priority: As the highest priority STP science target, the Decadal Survey recommended the study of outer heliospheric boundaries by implementing the design reference mission IMAP.
 The priority was based on three main factors: first, that its prime mission coincides with and provides synergistic measurements with the Voyager Interstellar Mission; second, the need for continuity in solar wind and other interplanetary measurements at the sun–Earth L1 point; third, the significant opportunity for discovery science.
 Before releasing the STP-5 AO, NASA should re-evaluate these factors.
 Specifically, the urgency for implementing an IMAP-like mission as the next STP science target may change if there is a significant degradation in the status of the operating Voyager spacecraft or a change in the status of solar wind and interplanetary measurements at L1 (for example a change in strategy or an augmentation in L1 measurement capabilities from other agencies, e.g. NOAA).
 In this case, NASA should consider soliciting proposals that compete for any of the three recommended science targets as the next STP mission.